Countries and regions

 Egypt is one of the partners of the Euro-Mediterranean Partnership (Euromed) that promotes economic integration and democratic reform across 16 neighbors to the EU’s south in North Africa and the Middle East.
 One important part of this work is to achieve mutually satisfactory trading terms for the Euromed region's partners.

 The Euro-Mediterranean Partnership is an essential component in the pursuit of greater economic integration in the Mediterranean region.
 Within the European Neighbourhood Policy , the EU offers its neighbours a privileged relationship, building upon a mutual commitment to common values (democracy and human rights, rule of law, good governance, market economy principles and sustainable development).
-The European Neighbourhood and Partnership Instrument is designed to target sustainable development and approximation to EU policies and standards, supporting the agreed priorities in the European neighbourhood Policy Action Plans and the EU co-operation programme for Egypt 2007-2013
+Since negotiations on the new Action Plan of the ENP have been de facto suspended, the EU co-operation programme for Egypt still follows the 2007-2013 Action Plan that has been extended until March 2015.
+Consultations aiming to revive the formal dialogue between the EU and Egypt took place in February and December 2014.
+The EU and Egypt agreed to re-launch their cooperation within the framework of the Association Agreement

 In February 2004, Egypt signed the Agadir Agreement with Jordan, Morocco and Tunisia.
 This committed all parties to removing all tariffs on trade between them and to harmonizing their legislation with regard to standards and customs procedures.
 The Agadir Agreement entered into force in July 2006 and the implementation is ensured by the Agadir Technical Unit in Amman.